TLouf/discrete_maths/4-counting.typ

   A_1 B_2 B_1 C_1 C_2 C_3
 $
 in which we permuted the $B$'s, would look exactly the same!
-So for each labelled permutation, two unlabelled ones would have the same ordering for the $B$'s.
+So for each labeled permutation, two unlabeled ones would have the same ordering for the $B$'s.
-Similary, the $C$'s can be reordered in $3!$ ways in each labelled permutation.
+Similarly, the $C$'s can be reordered in $3!$ ways in each labeled permutation.
-Therefore, all in all, each labelled permutation has $2! dot 3! = 12$ equivalent unlabelled ones.
+Therefore, all in all, each labeled permutation has $2! dot 3! = 12$ equivalent unlabeled ones.
 We can thus get the number of ways we can shuffle this string as:
 $
   6! / (2! dot 3!) = (6 dot 5 dot 4) / 2 = 60